-Step back in time to Australia in the 1800’s and into the boots of explorers Edward Eyre, Ludwig Leichhardt, Kennedy and Jacky Jacky and Burke and Wills.
+Step back in time and uncover the extraordinary stories of the exploration of inland Australia through analysis of primary and secondary sources.
+Experience the hardship of a journey into the unknown with Edward Eyre, Ludwig Leichhardt, Kennedy & Jacky Jacky and Burke & Wills.
 Investigate and respond to Australia’s landmark documents in this enquiry based program.

 In this 2 hour program students will: